-Warning Light display Customer Action Warning light remains on Check your tire pressure and ensure your tires are properly inflated.
-If your tires are inflated to the manufacturers recommended air pressure and the light remains on, please have the system inspected immediately by your servicing Warning light flashing (flashes for 20 seconds either at start up or while driving) Your spare tire is in use.
+Warning Light display Customer Action Warning light remains on Check your tire pressure and ensure your tires are properly inflated, refer to Tire inflation pressure under Tires in the Maintenance and Specifications chapter.
+After inflating tires to the manufacturers recommended air pressure the vehicle must be driven for two minutes at 32 kp/h (20 mph) to guarantee that the light will turn off.
+If the light remains on, have the system inspected immediately by your servicing dealership.
+Warning light flashing (flashes for 20 seconds either at start up or while driving) Your spare tire is in use.
 Repair the road wheel to restore system function.
 If your tires are inflated to the recommended air pressure, and your spare tire is not in use, please have the system inspected immediately by your servicing dealership.